Arksine/moonraker/docs/web_api.md

 ### Unix Socket Connection

-All JSON-RPC APIs available over the websocket are also made available over a Unix Domain Socket.
+All JSON-RPC APIs available over the Websocket transport are also available over the Unix Domain Socket connection.
 Moonraker creates the socket file at `<datapath>/comms/moonraker.sock` (ie: `~/printer_data/comms/moonraker.sock`).
-The Unix Socket does not use the websocket transport protocol, instead it expects UTF-8 encoded JSON-RPC strings.
+The Unix Socket expects UTF-8 encoded JSON-RPC byte strings.
 Each JSON-RPC request must be terminated with an ETX character (`0x03`).

 The Unix Socket is desirable for front ends and extensions running on the local machine as authentication is not necessary.
 There should be a small